 Master of Science in Geographic Information Systems

-The applied Geographic Information System (GIS) graduate program will give students the critical knowledge to succeed in the challenging world of geospatial technologies.
-This includes advanced classes and labs in GIS (ArcGIS, ArcGIS Pro, and ArcGIS Online); remote sensing (ERDAS IMAGINE); web-based mapping; model builder; programming; spatial database; and spatial analysis.
-In particular, this program is designed to enhance an individual's knowledge in geographic information science and technology.
-Additionally, applications of the technology in the oil and gas industry, public health sector, parcel mapping, local government, law enforcement, national security, and market research are featured.
+The applied Geographic Information System (GIS) graduate program gives students the critical knowledge to succeed in the challenging world of geospatial technologies.
+This includes advanced classes and labs in GIS (ArcGIS, ArcGIS Pro, and ArcGIS Online); remote sensing (ERDAS IMAGINE); web-based mapping; model builder; programming; spatial databases; and spatial analysis.
+This program is designed to enhance an individual's knowledge in geographic information science and technology.
+Additionally, applications of the technology in the oil and gas industry, public health sector, environmental management, forestry, criminal justice, transportation planning, parcel mapping, local government, law enforcement, national security, and market research are featured.

 Additional information: Reference the Program Landing Page for additional information, such as cost, delivery format, contact information, or to schedule a visit.